Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 Collaborations with other YouTubers can really raise your profile but before you approach someone with a collaboration idea, ask yourself what you can do for the other YouTuber.
 Don’t beg famous YouTubers to collaborate with you.
 Start with vloggers you already know and who have a similar audience to yours.
 You can use an interview format or keep things light and chatty.

-Step 7: Keep It Regular
+Step 7: Keep a Regular Schedule

-(Insert bowel movements joke here) Yes, vlogging regularly is the key to YouTube success.
+Updating content regularly is the key to YouTube success.
 If your commitments don’t allow you to upload several videos a week, stick to a weekly schedule.
 Talking of schedule, just in case you don’t know, you can schedule videos in advance: this feature is great if you are going on holiday and you know that you won’t have time to upload a video while you’re away.
 It is also great if you have filmed a lot of content and you want to break it down into a number of videos that you can plan to go out on different days.

 Step 8: Engage With Your Audience

 What if you receive negative feedback?
 Take this opportunity to explain why you chose to do that particular video and your intentions in your replies.
 If you have failed to meet people’s expectations, you have an opportunity to improve future videos.
 On a similar topic, check how many thumbs up and how many thumbs down you are receiving on your videos: if, for example, one video has only thumbs down, that is valuable feedback and it means that you either need to remove the video as it is not relevant for people or turn it into your advantage by doing a reaction video explaining what went wrong.
-You can entertain people for a few minutes with some self-deprecating comments.
-If you are really lucky it could even go viral.

 Step 9: Support Other YouTubers